Docs/Concepts

 if (result.valid) {

-console.log('Chain is intact — all hashes and signatures verified');
+console.log('Chain intact — all hashes and signatures verified');

 } else {